epfl-ml4ed/evaluating-explainers/README.md

 1. Extract relevant features sets (`BouroujeniEtAl`, `MarrasEtAl`, `LalleConati`, and `ChenCui`) through the ML4ED lab's EDM 2021 contribution on [benchmarks for feature predictive power](https://github.com/epfl-ml4ed/flipped-classroom).
 Place the results of these feature extraction scripts in `data/`.
 A toy course example of extracted features is included in the `data/` folder.

-2. Fill out the `data/metadata.csv` file with relevant meta information about your course(s).
-One example of course metadata is currently showcased in the file.
-This information is necessary for extracting the meta features in the BTM and BSM models.

-3. Use the trained BiLSTM model for each course in the `models/` folder.
+2. Use the trained BiLSTM model for each course in the `models/` folder.
 Alternatively, train the model yourself with code from the ML4ED lab's L@S 2022 contribution on [meta transfer learning](https://github.com/epfl-ml4ed/meta-transfer-learning) using the BO (Behavior-Only) baseline model scripts.

-4. Select your uniformly sampled subset of points (for time-efficiency, reducing the experiments to hours instead of weeks) by running `python scripts/uniform.py`.
+3. Select your uniformly sampled subset of points (for time-efficiency, reducing the experiments to hours instead of weeks) by running `python scripts/uniform.py`.

-5. Run your desired experiment from `scripts/` by executing the explainability script with Python 3.7 or higher (i.e. `python scripts/LIME.py`).
+4. Run your desired experiment from `scripts/` by executing the explainability script with Python 3.7 or higher (i.e. `python scripts/LIME.py`).

 ## Contributing